image-charts/documentation/docs/reference/color-format.md

+---
+meta_description: "Learn how to customize your color format, in the format RRGGBB."
+---
 Specify colors using a 6-character string of hexadecimal values, plus two optional transparency values, in the format **RRGGBB[AA]**.
 For example:

  - FF0000 = Red